Entire functions with two radially distributed values: Proof of Theorems , and

 For $r_0>0$ such that $M(r_0)>1$ we consider the curve mapping $[r_0,\infty)$ to $\mathscr{D}'\times\mathscr{D}'$ given by

 Let $F$ be the limit set of this curve when $r\to\infty$.
 It consists of pairs $(u,v)$ satisfying $(a)$, $(b)$ and $(c)$ and thus satisfying the conclusions of Lemma~\ref{le1}.
-As a limit set of a curve, $F$ is connected.
+As a limit set of a curve, $F$ is closed and connected.
 In each sector of the system $A\cup B$ either both of the functions $u$ and $v$ are positive, or one is negative.
-We conclude that the sectors $S_j$ can be chosen independently of the sequence~$(r_k)$.
+We conclude that the sectors $S_j$ and their classification into three classes (positive sectors, those where $u(z)<0$ and those where $v(z)<0$) is independent on the choice of the sequence $r_k$.
+In particular, $u,v$ are never constant even if the $r_k$ are not P\'{o}lya peaks.
+Further, by Lemma~\ref{le1} we deduce that $(ii)$ of Theorem~\ref{thm3} holds.